Sev1Tech/node-hmd/README.md

 ## Release notes

+### 0.2.2
+* Updated Oculus Runtime supports and requirements to v0.5.0.1-beta.

 ### 0.2.1
 * Fully tested with Oculus Development Kit 1 and 2 (DK1, DK2) on Mac, Window, and Linux systems.
 * Added support for [io.js](https://iojs.org/en/index.html) and NodeJS versions 0.11 and 0.12.